 Annex IV of the RTS on ESEF sets out that issuers shall not use numeric taxonomy elements to mark up different values for a given context unless the difference is a result of rounding related to presentation of the same information with different scale in more than one place in the same annual financial report.
-Based on the above definitions, it is required that issuers shall not report inconsistent duplicates within the content of an inline XBRL document.
+Based on the above definitions of duplicates and relevant provisions of the RTS on ESEF, it is required that issuers shall not report inconsistent duplicates within the content of an inline XBRL document.